"

 Forming

-When a group gets to know each other and the group’s purpose with a focus on establishing ground rules, defining roles, and understanding the task at hand.
+The stage when a group gets to know each other and the group’s purpose, with a focus on establishing ground rules, defining roles, and understanding the task at hand.

 Friendship Touch